Update (Jan 2, 2025): Improved language and image from feedback.

 - String literals occurring immediately after a simple assignment at the top level of a module, class, or

-Hence, we the python language recognizes them as an official docstring, but won’t help us access it during runtime.
+Hence, the Python language recognizes them as official docstrings, but won’t help us access them during runtime.

 |